Xiaomi's new cheap phone has a 120Hz display and a huge battery, but no 5G

 The Xiaomi Poco X3 NFC has a 6.67-inch FHD+ display with a 120Hz refresh rate - there are barely any phones this cheap with snappy refresh rates like that, so that could be a major selling point, and it also has a large 5,160mAh battery.

-It has four rear cameras led by a 48MP main snapper, a mid-range Snapdragon 732G chipset, 6GB of RAM, and either 64GB or 128GB of storage.
+It has four rear cameras led by a 64MP main snapper, a mid-range Snapdragon 732G chipset, 6GB of RAM, and either 64GB or 128GB of storage.

 Pre-orders are open now on Xiaomi's website, and it goes on sale properly on September 17.